Classification with many classes: challenges and pluses: Examples

 In all simulations we used $M_1 = M_2 = M_3 = 50,\; p=500,\; \sigma=1$ and $n=20$.
 Note that classification precision depends on the variance ratio $\tau^2 = \sigma_m^2/(\sigma^2/n)$ that may be viewed as a signal-to-noise ratio.
 For this reason, we studied performance of feature selection and classification for various combinations of $p_1$, $L$ and $\tau$.
 In particular, we used $p_1=10, 50, 100, 200$, $L=2, 10, 20, 50$ and several values of $\tau$ depending on $p_1$.

-The results of simulations indicate that for such data generating model (somewhat different from that analyzed in the paper), the threshold $\lambda_1$ in \fr{eq:lambda1} (as well as $\lambda$ in \fr{eq:lambda} for the known varainces) might be too high, especially for small values of $\tau$.
+The results of simulations indicate that for such data generating model (somewhat different from that analyzed in the paper), the threshold $\lambda_1$ in \fr{eq:lambda1} (as well as $\lambda$ in \fr{eq:lambda} for the known variances) might be too high, especially for small values of $\tau$.
 The latter led to an over-conservative feature selection procedure.
 Thus, in all simulations the feature selection procedure did not detect false positive features.
 The information on the proportions of false negative features (over the total number of significant features) for several combinations of $p_1$, $L$ and $\tau$ over $M_1 \cdot M_2=2500$ training samples is summarized in Table 1 for Example 1 and Example 2 (the results for Example 3 were similar and we omit their presentation to save the space).
 In particular, Table 1 clearly shows that for small values of $\tau$ and small $L$, due to the over-conservative feature selection procedure, almost not a single significant feature has been detected and the resulting classification is then essentially reduced to just a pure random guess.
 However, for any $\tau$ the detection rate improves as $L$ grows.
 The improvement rate is very fast for $\tau \geq 2$.
-Thus, for $L=50$ the vast majority of significant features were detected even within quite a strong noise.
-As we have mentioned, this affects the classification precision since weaker significant features that remained latent in coarse classification become active and may have a strong impact with increasing $L$ (see below).
+Thus, for $L=50$ the vast majority of significant features were detected in spite of high level of noise.
+As we have mentioned, this improves the classification precision since weaker significant features that remained latent in coarse classification become active and may have a strong impact with increasing $L$.

 For each combination of $p_1$, $L$ and $\tau$ we calculated the corresponding average misclassification errors: see Figures~\ref{fig:errors1}--\ref{fig:errors3} for Examples~1--3, respectively.
 Figures~\ref{fig:errors1}-\ref{fig:errors3} show similar behavior for all three examples.
 For any $p_1$ and $L$ misclassification error tends to zero as $\tau$ increases.
 The decay is faster for larger $p_1$ -- the more significant features, the easier is classification.
 The figures demonstrate also another interesting phenomenon: for moderate and large $p_1$, the larger $L$, the faster is the decay.
 As we have argued, this is due to the fact that the impact of weaker significant features becomes stronger with increasing $L$.
 For small $\tau$ (strong noise), misclassification errors are higher for larger number of classes $L$.
 This is naturally explained by the failure of feature selection procedure to detect significant features in this case (see comments above), so that the resulting classification is similar to a random guess with a misclassification error $1-1/L$ (see Figures \ref{fig:errors1}-\ref{fig:errors3}).
 However, as $\tau$ increases, even the first few detected significant features strongly improve classification precision.